Managing Your Jobs

 -

-From the list, click a job to access its details.
+Click a job in the list to open it and access its details.

-On this page you can see information about the last update, such as when it took place, by whom, the technology and runtime context used, the package and log of the job. -
+The job Overview page opens displaying information on the last update, such as when it took place, by whom, the technology and execution context used, the package, and the job logs. -

 -